KING OF KINGS (A Christmas Coda to ‘Bitter Legacy’)

 “He was winding you up,” he protested.
 But he remembered that Charles had seemed unfazed by his boyfriend’s focus on Ben, across the room from them, even though Crispin should have been taking the chance to network with the extremely powerful people at the party.

-“Charles didn’t say anything like that,” James said definitely.
+“Charles didn’t say anything like that to me,” James said definitely.
 The closest Charles had come to anything personal in fact, had been the confidence that he and ‘Cris’ were still ‘working out what they wanted from their relationship’.
 But James hadn’t seen any other signals.
-Not, admittedly, that he had much success at spotting them when it came to himself… but he really didn’t get those desperate, lecherous vibes from Charles Forsyth, business supremo.
+Not, admittedly, that he'd ever had much success at spotting them when it came to himself… but he really didn’t get those desperate, lecherous vibes from Charles Forsyth, business supremo.

 “I’d rather not.”
 Ben spat.
 “And I’d rather you didn’t fuck Charles.”